-The distance learning training course that takes you from complete beginner to PQB qualified proofreader in one step.
+The only in-depth distance learning training course that takes you from complete beginner to PQB qualified proofreader in one step.

 What is proofreading?

 Proofreading is the process of checking written materials for errors before they are published.
-These materials may include books, magazines, blogs, websites, brochures and journals.
+These materials may include books, magazines, blogs, websites, brochures, journals and official documents.

 At the end of this course you will be able to: